raspberrypilearning/from-me-to-you/en/step_3.md

 - 🖼️ Which backdrop or background colours will you use in your card?
 - 🗒️ What will your message look or sound like?
 - 🦁 Which characters and objects will you have in your card?
-- 🏃‍♀️ Will the sprites be animated with movement or graphic effects
+- 🏃‍♀️ Will the sprites be animated with movement or graphic effects?
 - 👉 Will your audience interact with your card?
 - 🔉 Will your card have sound?